bcgov/containerization-and-cloud-economic-model/survey-gen/README.md

 ## Acknowledgments

 A big thank you to Twilio for their blog post on [Google Spreadsheets and Python](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html).
-It was the basis for this guide.
-Their bulleted list was copied directly into "Google Service Account and OAuth2 Credentials".
+It was instrumental to this guide.